Global Search

 Best Historic Locations in Padua

 Home to the university since the 16th Century, the building dates back to the same time, and was then renovated in the 20th Century.
-The best preserved area is the interior courtyard, with its porticoes decorated with coats of arms of the noble families, to which the students belonged.
-It housed the first anatomical theater in the world (1594) and the desk of Galileo Galilei, teacher of mathematics.
-Hours vary as per season.
+The best-preserved area is the interior courtyard, with its porticoes decorated with coats of arms of the noble families, to which the students belonged.
+It housed the first anatomical theater in the world (1594) and the desk of Galileo Galilei, a teacher of mathematics.
+Hours vary as per season and guided tours are also available on weekdays and subject to availability.

 This castle has a long history and above all it has been used for different purposes during the centuries.
 Has been builded at the base of a mountain.Has been aouse than a castle then a villa veneta and during the ages the structure has been enriched with the Torre Ezzeliniana that has been used for defensive purposes.
 In 1981 the property passes in the hand of the Regione Veneto that creates various museums and a library.

 Prato della Valle is a square located in the city of Padova, Italy.
-Spread over a vast area of 90,000 meters (2,95,276 foot), the oval shaped square is the largest in the country.
+Spread over a vast area of 90,000 square meters (968751.94 feet), the oval-shaped square is one of the largest in the country.
 The square came into existence in the year 1635, when a temporary theater was built here.
-Thereafter, in the year 1775, the entire area was re-constructed to give the square it's current appearance.
+Thereafter, in the year 1775, the entire area was reconstructed to give the square its current appearance.
 The square is beautifully designed with an island of grass in the center, surrounded by a ring of water.
-A total of 78 statues are placed at each side of the water ring.
-Today, the square forms an ideal meeting place with large number of people visiting the square to take a walk, skate or study.
+A total of 78 statues are placed on each side of the water ring.
+Today, the square forms an ideal meeting place with a large number of people visiting the square to take a walk, skate, or study.
 Festivals too are celebrated at the square.

 The house has been builded around 1200 and donated to the poet Petrarca who assisted to the work of restauration.
 The result has been a beautiful house divide into two levels, one for Petrarca and his family and one for the servants.
 From 1875 onward is property of the city of Padua that organizes guided tours through the old studio of the poet, with original chair and bookcase and the mummy of Petrarca's cat.
 To not miss the beautiful garden that surrounds the house.